Course

 The final area we will cover in this course for triage nurses is special pediatric patient populations.
 Whether you are part of a large, university-associated hospital with a multitude of pediatric resources or a small community-based ED with limited pediatric subspecialists, knowledge of practices specific to special populations will improve the quality of care delivered and improve the experience for the child and their family.

-As medicine and technology continues to advance, children with more severe and complex conditions are beginning to live longer; however, the need for greater medical and technological intervention continues to grow.
-As a triage nurse, it is imperative to acknowledging this need and to be aware of a few key points when these special pediatric populations present to the ED.
+As medicine and technology continue to advance, children with more severe and complex conditions are beginning to live longer; however, the need for greater medical and technological intervention continues to grow.
+As a triage nurse, it is imperative to acknowledge this need and to be aware of a few key points when these special pediatric populations present to the ED.

 DM Type I with DKA